scottkosty/install-tl-ubuntu/README.md

 - notifies apt so that apt does not try to install the Ubuntu `texlive-*` packages as dependencies (e.g. if you do `sudo apt-get install lyx`)
 - installs (optionally) additional LaTeX files for common journals that are not included in TeX Live 2013
 - links to the folder where Ubuntu installs TeX files so that when you install Ubuntu packages (e.g. **FoilTeX** and **noweb**) with LaTeX files, they will be available
+- adds TeX Live fonts to be used system-wide
+- tells AppArmor to allow Evince to access the TeX Live fonts

 For more details, see
 ```s